ambernettech/chefdk-fundamentals/scene_06.md

 25
 -

 Remembering our objective.
-We want to update our dot-kitchen-dot-yaml file to use the Docker driver and we want to test against a single platform named centos-six-dot-four.
+We want to update our dot-kitchen-dot-yaml file to use the Docker driver and we want to test against a single platform named ubuntu-fourteen-dot-zero-four.

 -
 26